aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 # aws-appsync-iot-core-realtime-dashboard

 This application demonstrates a web application dashboard receiving real-time updates from a series of IoT sensors.
-It depicts a fictitious series of temperature sensors deployed around the San Francisco Bay.
+It depicts a fictitious set of temperature sensors deployed around the San Francisco Bay.
 The solution is built with React, AWS AppSync, and AWS IoT Core technologies.

 ![Image description](images/map.jpg)